Politiken: History and profile

 Dagbladet Politiken was founded on 1 October 1884 in Copenhagen by Viggo Hørup, Edvard Brandes and Hermann Bing.
 Hørup and Brandes formed the newspaper after being fired as editors from the Morgenbladet over political differences.
 Hørup led the paper as editor-in-chief for fifteen years from its start in 1884.

+After the death of Viggo Hørup and his wife Emma Hørup, their daughter Ellen Hørup was inherited the shares and continued her father's work.
+Despite the limited role women played in foreign politics in the early 20th century, Ellen Hørup emerged as one of the first female foreign policy journalists in Denmark.
+She was an active supporter of Mahatma Gandhi and featured his activities on Politiken.

 In 1904, the tabloid Ekstra Bladet was founded as a supplement to Politiken and was later spun off as an independent newspaper on 1 January 1905.
 The paper established its present location in central Copenhagen at The City Hall Square in 1912.

 In 1987 Politiken started its business supplement.
 The paper was published by Politikens Hus until 1 January 2003 when the company merged with Jyllands-Posten A/S to form JP/Politikens Hus.
 Thus, Jyllands-Posten became its sister paper.
 Politiken is published in broadsheet format.

 The newspaper also publishes an international edition named Politiken Weekly which compiles the most important stories of the week for Danes living abroad.

 In 2012, Politiken Foundation became one of the founding members of the European Press Prize.

 In February 2020 Politiken and its editor-in-chief, Christian Jensen, had to pay a fine due to the publication of the sections from a book on the security and intelligence of Denmark in 2016.

 Since 2016, Danish journalist Mette Davidsen-Nielsen has worked as the cultural editor at Politiken Foundation.

 In November 2023, Politiken joined with the International Consortium of Investigative Journalists, Paper Trail Media and 69 media partners including Distributed Denial of Secrets and the Organized Crime and Corruption Reporting Project (OCCRP) and more than 270 journalists in 55 countries and territories to produce the 'Cyprus Confidential' report on the financial network which supports the regime of Vladimir Putin, mostly with connections to Cyprus, and showed Cyprus to have strong links with high-up figures in the Kremlin, some of whom have been sanctioned.
 Government officials including Cyprus president Nikos Christodoulides and European lawmakers began responding to the investigation's findings in less than 24 hours, calling for reforms and launching probes.